DanHodges/TheologicalDictionary/2nd-temple-judaism.md

 # 2nd Temple Judaism
-Definition of 2nd Temple Judaism coming soon.
+The definition of 2nd Temple Judaism is coming soon!